BioCosmo-world/website/content/event/LifeSciencesPioneer/20220507Zhouruhong/index.md

 #   country: United States

 summary: Artificial Intelligence and Biomedical Science
-abstract: 'In the era of technological revolution, as a frontline biological researcher, are you curious about how the development of artificial intelligence technology can help biological research?
-In terms of career development, how can you find the most powerful platform to support the academic development of cutting-edge research talents?'
+abstract: 'In the age of technological revolution, the integration of artificial intelligence (AI) and biology has presented new opportunities for cutting-edge research.
+As a frontline biological researcher, have you considered how the advancement of AI technology can aid in biological research?
+Additionally, as a budding academic, have you wondered where to find the most powerful platform to support your academic development?'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.